CaDIS: Cataract Dataset for Image Segmentation: Experiments

 The metrics that are used to assess the segmentation quality are the mean Intersection over Union (mIOU), Pixel Accuracy (PA) and Pixel Accuracy per Class (PAC) and the IoU per class.
-The ignored classes were not taken into account when the metrics are calculated.
+The formulations for PA, PAC and mIOU are defined as follows: